Harnessing the power of predation to develop bioinspired solutions against antimicrobial resistance.

-AmebaGone is a biotechnology company founded in 2010, dedicated to commercializing a groundbreaking approach to biocontrol by leveraging the natural predatory behavior of amoebae, specifically Dictyostelium discoideum (Dicty), to combat disease-causing microbes.
+AmebaGone is a biotechnology company founded in 2010, dedicated to commercializing a groundbreaking approach to biofilm-associated infections by leveraging the production of anti-biofilm compounds by Dictyostelid amoebae (Dicty) to combat biofilm-associated antibiotic tolerance.

 The core technology behind AmebaGone was developed by founder Marcin Filutowicz and Katarzyna Borys at the University of Wisconsin-Madison.
 Recognizing the potential of amoebae as antimicrobial agents, they established AmebaGone to bring this innovative solution into the healthcare mainstream.
 In 2018, they expanded their vision by founding a sister company, AgraFilms, which applies amoebic biocontrol in agriculture, enhancing crop safety and storage efficiency.

-AmebaGone and AgraFilms hold broad U.S. and EU patents protecting multiple uses of Dicty in medicine, agriculture, and industry.
-They are the only two firms globally that have developed Dicty-derived products as antimicrobial agents.
+AmebaGone and AgraFilms hold broad U.S. and EU patents protecting multiple uses of Dicty and their products in medicine, agriculture, and industry.
+They are the only two firms globally that have developed Dicty-derived products as anti-biofilm agents.

 Antimicrobial resistance poses a significant threat to public health.
 According to the CDC's 2019 Antibiotic Resistance Threat Report, over 35,000 deaths occur annually in the U.S. due to 2.8 million antimicrobial-resistant infections.

-MRSA accounts for 60% of staph infections, can lead to up to 20,000 deaths each year, and adds approximately $20,000 in excess costs per patient.
+MRSA accounts for 60% of staphylococcal infections, can lead to up to 20,000 deaths each year, and adds approximately $20,000 in excess costs per patient.

 Antimicrobial-resistant infections extend hospital stays by an average of 10 days, increasing healthcare costs and patient suffering.

 Traditional broad-spectrum antibiotics are increasingly ineffective against such resistant strains.
-AmebaGone addresses this challenge by employing Dicty amoebae that naturally consume bacterial biofilms for growth and reproduction, offering a targeted and efficient method to treat infections and enhance hospital safety.
+AmebaGone addresses this challenge by employing anti-biofilm agents that disrupt bacterial biofilms, offering a much-needed adjuvant therapy that allows existing antibiotics eliminate infections.

 Proven efficacy against various pathogens, including antibiotic-resistant strains like MRSA.

-AmebaGone's approach represents a significant advancement in the fight against antimicrobial resistance, offering a targeted, effective, and safe alternative to traditional antibiotics.
+AmebaGone's approach represents a significant advancement in the fight against antimicrobial resistance, offering a targeted, effective, and safe upgrade to traditional antibiotic treatment.